c-eg/themoviedbapi/README.md

 ---------------

 This project uses [SLF4J](http://www.slf4j.org) to abstract the logging in the project.
-To use the logging in your own project you should add one of their adapters [bindings](http://www.slf4j.org/manual.html).
+To use the logging in your own project you should add one of the provided [adapter bindings](http://www.slf4j.org/manual.html).

 Notes & Acknowledgements
 -------------------------

-The library was developed for [Movito](http://www.movito.info) to interact with tmdb services.b) but has been rewritten to provide a more open license, a more clean API and to expose more features of the TMDB json api.
+The library was developed for [Movito](http://www.movito.info) to interact with tmdb services.
+This library has been inspired by [api-themoviedb](https://github.com/Omertron/api-themoviedb) but has been rewritten to provide a more open license, a more clean API and to expose more features of the TMDB json api.